Automotive industry in Ukraine: Lviv Tank Repair Plant

 The Dozor-B is a four-wheeled Ukrainian armored car.

 The Dozor-B is also used by special units of the armed forces (quick reaction forces and military police) to carry out reconnaissance, patrolling, and peace-keeping operations, as well as being used as the main transportation vehicle under combat conditions (including NBC environment).

 The layout of the armoured personnel carrier is based on a motor-car scheme.
 The vehicle is divided into two main compartments: power pack compartment and crew compartment.

 The power pack compartment occupies the front and central parts of the hull and is separated from the crew compartment by an air-tight vibration/noise-insulating bulkhead.
 The compartment accommodates the engine with its operation support systems, transmission, main elements of the steering system, air system, braking system, and components of the air conditioning system and heating system.

 The crew compartment occupies the central and rear parts of the hull and is used for accommodating the crew, installing the assemblies required for operation of the crew, and placing various equipment, ammunition, and SPTA.
 The crew compartment is divided into the driving compartment, fighting compartment, and troop compartment.

-The driving compartment is located in the front part of the crew compartment and comprises the driver's station fitted with armoured personnel carrier controls, and the commander's station fitted with communications devices and navigation equipment.
+The driving compartment is located in the front part of the crew compartment and comprises the driver's station fitted with armored personnel carrier controls, and the commander's station fitted with communications devices and navigation equipment.

 The fighting compartment is located in the central part of the crew compartment and comprises the gunner's station fitted with machine gun laying and control devices.

 The troop compartment is located in the rear part of the crew compartment and comprises seats for troops, periscopic vision blocks, and firing ports to enable the troops to carry out observation and to fire small arms.

 The crew compartment accommodates the filtering and ventilating unit and the main components of the ventilation, heating, and air conditioning systems.

 NVO Praktyka

-The Kozak is a Ukrainian armored personnel carrier with "V"-shaped hull intended to transport personnel and various loads.
+The Kozak is a Ukrainian armored personnel carrier with V-shaped hull intended to transport personnel and various loads.